Dr Cheryl McQuire

 Recent publications

-Impact of public health team engagement in alcohol licensing on health and crime outcomes in England and Scotland
+Public health engagement in alcohol licensing in England and Scotland